galenyip/getdata-project/README.md

 ## Part 4: Appropriately labels the data set with descriptive variable names.

-> Solution: using the name in features.txt (already supplemented in Step 1) but
-          remove '()' from the string using the gsub() function
+> Solution: using the name in features.txt (already supplemented in Step 1) but remove '()' and '-' from the string using the gsub() function.
+Also replace 'mean' with 'Mean' and 'std' with 'Std'.

 ## Part 5: From the data set in part 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.